Fayum (fossil deposit): Gebel-Qatrani formation

 The Qasr-el-Sagha formation is overlain by the Gebel Qatrani Formation (also known as the fluvio-marine series).
 It reaches a thickness of 340 m and forms the highest escarpment with the Gebel Qatrani Escarpment.
-Towards the west, the formation thins out considerably and then becomes less than 100 m thick in places.
+Towards the west, the formation thins out considerably and becomes less than 100 m thick in places.
 It differs from the Qasr-el-Sagha Formation in its composition of various fine to coarser sandstones and clay/siltstones.
 In principle, three zones can be distinguished: a lower zone consisting of coarse, loose sandstones (the lower fossil wood zone, thickness 153 m), a middle zone consisting of a banky, medium to coarse-grained and in part extremely gypsiferous sandstone as a marker horizon (thickness 7 to 10 m) and an upper one, consisting of an alternation of sandstone, sandy clay/siltstone with intercalated lenses of coarse sandstone and limestone (the upper fossil wood zone, thickness 190 m).
 The names lower and upper fossil wood zone are derived from the fossilized tree trunks found here.
-Both the lower and the upper series can be broken down into numerous sub-units, particularly noteworthy are several sequences of color-banded sedimentary sequences, which are distributed over the entire Gebel-Qatrani Formation and are referred to as variegated sequences.
-Especially in the upper fossil wood zone they are up to 70 m thick.
+Both the lower and the upper series can be broken down into numerous sub-units.
+Particularly noteworthy are several sequences of color-banded sedimentary sequences, which are distributed over the entire Gebel-Qatrani Formation and are referred to as variegated sequences.
+Especially in the upper fossil wood zone, they are up to 70 m thick.
 The variegations are due to fossil soil formation processes and the associated displacement and accumulation of soluble iron compounds.
-There is also further evidence of paleo-soils such as clay deposits.
+There is also further evidence of paleo-soils, such as clay deposits.
 The soils show different stages of development from initial (Inceptisols) to developed soil formations (Spodosols and Ultisols).
 Overall, the secondary soil overprints indicate a clearly terrestrial depositional environment of the Gebel-Qatrani Formation.
-It can therefore be regarded as a continental-fluviatile sedimentary sequence that was formed by the action of numerous rivers and watercourses.
+It can, therefore, be regarded as a continental-fluviatile sedimentary sequence that was formed by the action of numerous rivers and watercourses.

 Widan-el-Faras-Basalt

 The upper end of the Eocene-Oligocene series is marked by the Widan el Faras Basalt Formation, separated from the underlying Gebel-Qatrani Formation by a layer gap.
 It consists of dense, extremely fine-grained and ferruginous basalts.
 Individual intercalated sand horizons show that the basalts form several flows, but their thickness and character are highly variable.
-The greatest thickness is reached at 25 m, in places the Widan-el-Faras basalt can be only 2 m thick.
+The greatest thickness is reached at 25 m but, in some places, the Widan-el-Faras basalt can be only 2 m thick.

 Cover layers

 The Neogene overlying layers lie on top of the Palaeogene sedimentary sequence.
-In the Fayum area, they are assigned to the Kashab Formation, which in turn is distinguished from the Widan-el-Faras basalts by a hiatus.
+In the Fayum area, they are assigned to the Kashab Formation, which is, in turn, distinguished from the Widan-el-Faras basalts by a hiatus.
 In areas where the basalt is not formed, it directly covers the Gebel Qatrani Formation.
 Mainly the Kashab Formation consists of alluvial sediments, the lower 10 to 12 m are indicated by a bouldery conglomerate.
 Their total thickness is over 100 m.
 The Kashab Formation forms the northern hinterland of the Fayum region.